Realist Artist

 Courbet's early breakthrough came with After Dinner at Ornans at the Salon of 1849.
 The next leap was larger and riskier: A Burial at Ornans and The Stone Breakers turned ordinary subjects into monumental statements.
 What later critics call Realism was, for Courbet, an active position rather than a passive label.
 He did not merely describe the real.
 He challenged the institution of painting over what counted as worthy of scale, labor, and ambition.

-That is why the 1855 Pavillon du Réalisme matters so much.
+The 1855 Pavillon du Réalisme turns that position into a public gesture.
 After the rejection of major works from the Exposition Universelle, Courbet mounted his own independent display and wrote a manifesto declaring his aim to translate the customs, ideas, and appearance of his own epoch.
 Read that alongside Realism, and the movement stops looking like a style label.
 It becomes a public argument about artistic authority.

-On Explainary, the strongest entry point is A Burial at Ornans.
-There Courbet takes a burial in his native village and paints it on the scale once reserved for history painting.
+A Burial at Ornans shows Courbet's social ambition at full scale.
+He takes a burial in his native village and paints it with the dimensions once reserved for history painting.
 The dead person remains almost anonymous; what becomes monumental is the gathered community itself.
 Clergy, veterans, officials, mourners, cloth, soil, and limestone cliffs all claim equal seriousness inside the image.

 How Courbet paints material reality